mk-fg/pulseaudio-mixer-cli/README.rst

 - "x" to toggle display between current sink/stream volumes and ones in module-stream-restore db (if used/accessible).

+- Current volumes tab only:

+  - "i" to show proplist for the selected item, i.e. stuff that can be used to match it via config file.

 - module-stream-restore tab only:

   - "d" to remove (i.e. forget) stored value for stream/role.

   - "enter" to apply selected value to active streams.

+Keys for rare/special actions (such as "x", "i", "d" and such) should also be shown at the bottom line, unless disabled via config ("show-controls" option).

-Supposed to mimic ones in alsamixer and be somewhat intuitive, hardcoded.
+Supposed to mimic controls in alsamixer and be somewhat intuitive, hardcoded.

 Config file